 Just throwing this out there: if we hosted a Festivus fundraiser, it would definitely include all our favorite things, probably at once.
 Like... a costumed roller-skating mini-golf tournament.
 With shots of warm alphabet soup after every hole.

-In Germany, it's tradition to go to the Weihnachtsmarkt before Christmas for locally made gifts, food, and drinks (like glühwein!), as well as festive entertainment and ambiance.
+In Germany, it's tradition to go to the Weihnachtsmarkt before Christmas for locally made gifts, food, and drinks (like glühwein!), as well as festive holiday season entertainment and ambiance.
 Hold your own Weihnachtsmarkt to raise funds for your nonprofit and support local vendors.

 20. Winter Solstice (December 21)